home-assistant/home-assistant.io/source/_integrations/template.markdown

 _For old sensor/binary sensor configuration format, [see below](#legacy-binary-sensor-configuration-format)._

-## State-based template binary sensors, buttons, iamges, numbers, selects and sensors
+## State-based template binary sensors, buttons, images, numbers, selects and sensors

 Template entities will by default update as soon as any of the referenced data in the template updates.